European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-python.md

    If the user has opted out, this method returns `None`, indicating that the user's identity should be removed from the session.
 To confirm optout, you can use the `token_refresh_response.is_optout()` function.

-## Usage for Advertisers and Data Providers
+## Usage for Advertisers/Data Providers
-1. Create an instance of IdentityMapClient as an instance variable.
+1. Create an instance of `IdentityMapClient` as an instance variable.
    ```py
    client = IdentityMapClient(base_url, auth_key, secret_key)
    ```

-2. Call a function that takes email addresses or phone numbers as input and generates an IdentityMapResponse object.
+2. Call a function that takes email addresses as input and generates an `IdentityMapResponse` object.
 The following example uses email addresses:
    ```py
    identity_map_response = client.generate_identity_map(IdentityMapInput.from_emails(["email1@example.com", "email2@example.com"]))
    ```

 >Note: The SDK hashes input values before sending them.
-This ensures that raw email addresses and phone numbers do not leave your server.
+This ensures that raw email addresses do not leave your server.

 3. Retrieve the mapped and unmapped results as follows:
    ```py